 Recently, Joris and I got home from having a meal out when he turned to me and said, “Pack your suitcase, tomorrow we are going to Prague”.”

 WHAT?!
 Such fun!
 After I picked my jaw off of the ground, I quickly started packing, and the next day I was in the middle of Prague!
-I had wanted to go on a city trip to Prague for centuries, so that that dream finally came true was fantastic.
+I had wanted to go on a city trip to Prague and other places in Czechia for centuries so that that dream finally came true was fantastic.

 Old Town Square

 One of the first things I always do when visiting a city, is going to the main square.
 This is usually where most attractions are, and where you can often find many beautiful historic buildings.
 This square (Staroměstské náměstí), is the center of Old Town.
 It is over 9,000 square meters big, and you will find the Old Town Hall, churches, and the famous Astronomical Clock.

 Old Town Hall